ulysze/DLS/README.md

 # DLS
 Key : Parametrize Higher LEvel deep Learning techniques and models, methods + Compose them, etc End to End -> Super Useful !
-Where YOU FOCUS on the Parameters of SOTA, opti-personalisable Architectures
+Where YOU FOCUS on the Parameters of SOTA, opti-personalisable Architectures.

+Ex :
+- Create Your base Model (selection phase + extension)
+- Instances.
+-> Made Very Simple with a few Lines of Code.
+  (Follow FaceBook Large Concept Model pipeline, etc. + Ask for Clear loaders, online, etc. + toApp function to create Server, etc. + All is Optimized for the non-deep learning stuff using Scala! and also python)
+Note : Parameters are were it matters!
+-> And also : Regularly Implements SOTA methods from papers, etc + Active Research.
+AND ALLOW You to also run Algoruthms on Architecture itself, etc.

 DL as a science in istelf, the way machine will learn our axioms, etc in the Future -> This REPO will be super important -> Par sa Prise de Partie.
 Explique les choses qui sont importante pour comprendre le Deep Learning et pourquoi cela sera une Science Omniprésente dans les générations à venir aussi, etc.